YAL-Game-Things/Become-the-Moon-guide/61 Flying.md

 if you're doing a magic/flying deck, you can line up Quick Cast spells and the dragon will keep hitting enemies between the casts.

 ## Spells

 ### Go Up (uncommon, 2 mana, exhausts)
 Give any card flight!

-f you get some Fish cards going, you can mix in any cards you like.
+If you get some Fish cards going, you can mix in any cards you like.